Sustainable Urban Living – East Village

 Half of the homes are available to ordinary people in East London.
 They are affordable as they are available to rent at lower rates.

-Parking is provided for each apartment block, however, residents must pay extra for a space.
-However, there are good walking and cycling routes in the area to encourage people from their cars.
+Parking is provided for each apartment block and residents must pay extra for a space.
+However, the area has good walking and cycling routes to encourage people from their cars.

 Shops and services